 Explore the docks along Key West’s charming Historic Seaport.
 Lined with open air bars and fine dining restaurants, the marina is filled with yachts, sailboats and fishing charters.
 Veer off on Elizabeth Street and make a pit stop at Fisherman’s Cafe for a “Bucci Zing” Cuban coffee and then hop on your bikes to Simonton Street.
 Stop at Bad Boy Burrito for a delicious and nutritious organic burrito with your choice of fixin’s, ranging from kobe beef to grilled chicken to tofu, stuffed with fresh veggies, like avocado, jalapeno and cabbage.

 Evening – Sunsets, conch fritters & key lime pie

 Wrap up your visit to Key West with the sunset celebration at Mallory Square where you’ll find street performers, magicians and musicians every night performing before a backdrop provided by mother nature.
-Head to the conch fritter stand near the Margaritaville Hotel for some of the tastiest conch in town and grab a mojito from another cart nearby to savor while the sun makes its nightly descent into the western horizon.
-If you’ve got a sweet tooth, make your way to Kermit’s for a frozen key lime pie on a stick dipped in chocolate.
+Head to the conch fritter stand near the Opal Key Resort & Marina for some of the tastiest conch in town and grab a mojito from another cart nearby to savor while the sun makes its nightly descent into the western horizon.
 Of course, your evening doesn’t have to end here.
 The bars in Key West stay open late.
 Hit up Sloppy Joe’s, The Porch and the Green Parrot for live music, dancing and cold beers into the wee hours.